-- Advise on immigration regulations by individual appointment and group seminars. - Prepare legal documents that allow international students to attain work authorization and gain work experience. - Provide forms required by international students and their dependents to travel outside of the United States. - Process legal documents required for the admission of all international students including undergraduate, graduate, and exchange. - Organize student orientation programs for entering international undergraduate, graduate, and exchange students. - Advise various international student groups, such as the International Student Council and fourteen student associations. - Provide key pre-departure and arrival information for incoming students and their dependents. - Management of the international scholar program.
+- Provide student orientation for incoming international undergraduate, graduate, and exchange students. - Issue initial immigration documents used to attain a U.S. visa. - Advise on immigration regulations by individual appointment and group seminars. - Prepare legal documents that allow international students to attain work authorization and gain work experience.

+- Provide forms required by international students and their dependents to travel outside of the United States. - Advise various international student groups, such as the International Student Council and fourteen student associations. - Provide key pre-departure and arrival information for incoming students and their dependents. - Oversee the international scholarship program. - Management of the international scholar program.
 Provide initial immigration documents and scholar orientation.